AgentBoo/django-hyakunin-isshu/README.md

 # django-hyakunin-isshu

-This is a practice site centered around Ogura Hyakunin Isshu poems.
-I was initially going to use Django to build a more complete website, but decided to go with Rails instead.
+This site is centered around Ogura Hyakunin Isshu poems.
+Django and Django REST framework are used on the backend, React is used on the frontend.